 And that’s where professional monitors for visual artists like the ones we’ll see here exist in a whole different world compared to “consumer-friendly” products.
 Yes, some of them are good all-rounders, but when buying a professional monitor, you don’t seek smooth gaming and “a fast panel,” nor eye-popping colors that can bring your favorite soap opera to life.
 Your utmost priority is color and detail accuracy, followed by trustworthiness, then ergonomics, then everything else.

-You won’t have to search high and low for that rare bird, though: I found the best ones available today, so you don’t have to waste your time poring at the details through hundreds of listings.
+You won’t have to search high and low for that rare bird, though: I found the best monitors for graphic design available today, so you don’t have to waste your time poring at the details through hundreds of listings.
 And I’ve even categorized them based on what they excel in, to make your choice easier.
 Our journey into the crisper pixels on the planet begins in 3… 2…

 - Summary of the Best Monitors for Graphic Design